Crossing Probabilities of Multiple Ising Interfaces: Crossing Probabilities in the Critical Ising Model

 with inverse-temperature $\beta>0$ and Hamiltonian

 Only the neigboring spins interact with each other.
-This model exhibits an order-disorder phase transition~\cite{McCoyWuIsing}: there exists a critical temperature $T_c$ such that above $T_c$, the Ising configurations are disordered, and below $T_c$, large clusters of equal spins appear.
-For the square lattice, we have
+This model exhibits an order-disorder phase transition~\cite{McCoyWuIsing}: there exists a critical temperature such that above it, the Ising configurations are disordered, and below it, large clusters of equal spins appear.
+For the square lattice, the critical inverse-temperature can be found exactly:

-At the critical temperature, the system does not have a typical length scale, and using renormalization arguments, physicists argued~\cite{BelavinPolyakovZamolodchikovConformalSymmetry, CardyRenorm}, and mathematicians later proved in a series of works starting from~\cite{SmirnovConformalInvariance,SmirnovConformalInvarianceAnnals}, that the model becomes conformally invariant in the scaling limit.
-In this article, we consider the scaling limit of the Ising model at criticality.
+At criticality, the system does not have a typical length scale, and using renormalization arguments, physicists argued, e.g., in~\cite{BelavinPolyakovZamolodchikovConformalSymmetry, CardyRenorm}, and mathematicians later proved in a series of works starting from~\cite{SmirnovConformalInvariance,SmirnovConformalInvarianceAnnals}, that the model becomes conformally invariant in the scaling limit.
+In this article, we consider the scaling limit of the Ising model at criticality and verify a feature of its conformal invariance.

-For $\tau\in \{\ominus, \oplus\}^{\Z^2}$, we define the Ising model with boundary condition $\tau$ via the Hamiltonian
+For $\varrho \in \{\ominus, \oplus\}^{\Z^2}$, we define the Ising model $\smash{\mu^{\varrho}_{\beta,\graph}}$ with boundary condition $\varrho$ via the Hamiltonian

+The Ising model satisfies the following domain \textit{Markov property}, which enables the martingale argument that will be used to prove Theorem~\ref{thm::ising_crossingproba} in Section~\ref{ProofSec}.
+Suppose $\graph \subset \graph'$ and fix boundary condition $\varrho \in \{\ominus, \oplus\}^{\Z^2}$ for the Ising model on $\graph'$.
+If $X$ is a random variable which is measurable with respect to the status of the vertices of the smaller graph $\graph$, then we have

-In particular, if $(\graph; v, w)$ is a discrete Dobrushin domain, we may consider the Ising model with \textit{Dobrushin boundary conditions} (domain-wall boundary conditions): we set $\oplus$ along the arc $(vw)$, and $\ominus$ along the complementary arc $(wv)$.
-More generally, in a discrete polygon $(\graph; v_1, \ldots, v_{2N})$, we consider alternating boundary conditions, where $\oplus$ and $\ominus$ alternate along the boundary as in~\eqref{eq::alternating}.
+If $(\graph; v, w)$ is a discrete Dobrushin domain, we may consider the Ising model with \textit{Dobrushin boundary conditions} (domain-wall boundary conditions): we set $\oplus$ along the arc $(v \, w)$, and $\ominus$ along the complementary arc $(w \, v)$.
+More generally, in a discrete polygon $(\graph; v_1, \ldots, v_{2N})$, we consider alternating boundary conditions, where $\oplus$ and $\ominus$ alternate along the boundary as in~\eqref{eq::alternating} (see also Figure~\ref{fig::Ising}).

+Note that the spins lie on the primal-vertices $v \in \graph$, while interfaces lie on the dual lattice $\graph^*$.
+Let $v_1^*, \ldots, v_{2N}^*$ be dual-vertices nearest to $v_1, \ldots, v_{2N}$, respectively.
+Then, given $s \in \{1,2,\ldots,N\}$, we define the Ising \textit{interface} starting from $v_{2s}^*$ as follows.
+It starts from $v_{2s}^*$, traverses on the dual-edges, and turns at every dual-vertex in such a way that it always has primal-vertices with spin $\oplus$ on its left and spin $\ominus$ on its right.
+If there is an indetermination when arriving at a vertex (this may happen on the square lattice), it turns left.
+The Ising interface starting from $v_{2s-1}^*$ is defined similarly with the left/right switched.

 \smallbreak